-Closing letter procedure.
-Estate tax closing letters will not be issued unless requested by the executor of the estate or other authorized individual.
+An estate tax closing letter (ETCL) will not be issued unless a request is made via Pay.gov.
 To allow time for processing, please wait at least 9 months after filing Form 706-NA to request an estate tax closing letter.